pamplonajp45-eng/Pill_reminder/README.md

 **Luno keeps you on track, quietly guiding you to take your meds on time.**

 LUNO is a modern, minimalist companion for your wellness journey.
-The name is inspired by the Tagalog word for "calm" (adjacent to *alalay*) and "Luna" (moon), symbolizing guidance, cycles, and care.
-It’s designed to be a gentle, brandable, and Gen-Z-friendly reminder app that feels like a wellness companion rather than just a tool.
+"Luna" (moon), symbolizing guidance, cycles, and care.
+It’s designed to be a gentle, brandable, and user-friendly reminder app that feels like a wellness companion rather than just a tool.

 ## Features